alainkaegi/pythonorama/style/names.md

         y = y2 - y1
         return math.sqrt((x * x) + (y * y))
     ```
-  - If you only refer to something once, it may be better to not give it a name at all.
+  - If you only refer to something once, it may be clearer to not give it a name at all.

     **Bad:**
     ```python